 Each year, thousands of children are injured while playing on playgrounds.
-The nature of the surfacing under and around playground equipment can play a big role in determining safety, and it is recommended that you ensure that your surfaces are safe through surface impact testing.
+The nature of the surfacing under and around playground equipment can play a big role in determining safety.
+Surface impact testing helps you ensure your surfaces are safe for children at play.

-So, what is surface impact testing?
-Essentially, various testing methods are used to simulate a child falling onto a particular playground surface from a variety of heights so as to determine injury potential.
-Surface impact testing is an important measure to take to make sure that everyone on your playground can play safely.
-Regardless of the chosen material, every surface system diminishes over time to some degree, ranging from normal wear and tear to more extensive damage.
+Surface impact testing simulates a child falling onto a playground surface from a variety of heights to determine injury potential.
+It is an important measure to take to ensure everyone on your playground can play safely.
+Regardless of the chosen material, every surface degrades over time, ranging from normal wear and tear to more extensive damage.

-When it comes to impact testing, different types of playground surface materials have varying benefits and challenges that help or hinder playground safety.
-Here are some examples:
+When it comes to impact testing, different playground surface materials have varying benefits and challenges to consider.

 Loose-Fill Playground Surfaces

 Engineered Wood Fiber is an attractive, affordable, and biodegradable surface solution for a playground.
-However, if considering EWF, it is important to check the source of the materials to ensure the absence of hazardous chemicals or loose hazards, such as nails or glass.
-In addition, EWF degrades over time, so you will need to plan to replace it every year or so in order to maintain safety standards.
+However, it's important to check the source of the material.
+Since EWF can be used for many applications, some may contain hazardous chemicals or loose hazards like nails and glass.
+EWF also degrades over time, so plan to replenish it every year to maintain safety standards.

 With adequate shock absorption, recyclable options, and a slower degradation process than EWF, loose-fill rubber is another good, safe option for playground surfacing.
 However, it is important to remember that rubber retains heat, and may become uncomfortable to play on during hot seasons.